-If you don't have the Provider/Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from Customer Service.
-Requests for hard copy Provider/Pharmacy Directories will be mailed to you within three business days.
-You can also find this information on our website at priorityhealth.com/thrive24, or download it from this website.
+If you don't have the Provider/Pharmacy Directory, you can request a copy from Customer Service.
+You can also see the Provider/Pharmacy Directory at priorityhealth.com/mapd24, or download it from this website.
 Both Customer Service and the website can give you the most up-to-date information about changes in our network providers.